 SEO Friendly URLs contain keywords that suggest the content of the page, and they’re easy to read by both humans and search engines.
-They will improve the user experience and help your website rank higher.
+They help improve user experience and website ranking.
 Check the two examples below (top – normal URL with parameters, bottom – friendly URL).
 Which one is easier to read?

-In WordPress, it is very easy to set up your URLs this way.
-In your WP Admin area go to Settings > Permalinks and select the “Post Name” option.
-Make sure you save the changes.
+In WordPress, it is easy to set up your URLs this way.
+In your WP Admin area, go to Settings > Permalinks and select the “Post Name” option.
+Don’t forget to save your changes.

 Google Search Console